 … and in Accordance, which I got to in under a second by setting the search field to “Reference” and typing in “=Jon 4:6”:

 What’s commendable about Discovering the Septuagint?

-It shouldn’t go without saying that the very existence of this resource is a boon to Greek readers.
-There is Conybeare and Stock, as well as some passages in Decker’s Koine Greek Reader, but readers of the Septuagint have far fewer resources than readers of the Greek New Testament.
+The very existence of this resource is a boon to Greek readers.
+There long has existed Conybeare and Stock, as well as some passages in Decker’s Koine Greek Reader, but readers of the Septuagint have far fewer resources than readers of the Greek New Testament.

 Notes on the verses are often answers to questions I’ve had as I’ve read the Greek text.
 In this sense the reader is a great guide.
 For example, here is a comment from Genesis 1:4:

 ἀνὰ μέσον…ἀνὰ μέσον | Idiomatic prep phrase, “between.”
 This is a Hebraism, so there is no need to translate the second of the pair as NETS does.

 κατὰ γένος | Prep + neut sg acc (3rd dec) noun, γένος, kind.
 Remember the nom and acc forms are identical in this paradigm.
 Agrees with and modifies σπέρμα.